2006 AFL Grand Final: Brownlow Medal

-The 2006 Charles Brownlow Medal Presentation was held at the Palladium at Crown Casino, Melbourne on 25 September 2006.
+The 2006 Charles Brownlow Medal Presentation was held at the Palladium at Crown Casino, Melbourne, on 25 September 2006.
 The Charles Brownlow Medal is awarded to the "Best and Fairest" AFL Player of the year.
-It is selected by a 3-2-1 voting system awarded by the umpires of each match for the whole year (excluding finals and pre-season).
+It is selected by a 3–2–1 voting system awarded by the umpires of each match for the whole year (excluding finals and pre-season).
 The winner of the 2006 Brownlow Medal was Adam Goodes, the Sydney Swans utility who was playing in the grand final later that week.
+It was his second and final Brownlow Medal of his career.

 Grand final parade

 The grand final parade took place on Friday 29 September 2006 and commenced on St Kilda Road, and ending at Spring Street.
 The crowd was officially estimated at fifty thousand people.